code2exe/aks-cicd-ghac-starter/README.md

 It also contains the Terraform script which will create the base infrastructure which consists of an Azure Container Registry instance and the AKS Cluster (with monitoring enabled).
 It will also create the various GitHub Actions Secrets as seen in `infra/secrets.tf` which would enable our workflows execute successfully.

-> This project assumes that you have an active Azure subscription and a GitHub account
+> This project assumes that you have an active Azure subscription and a GitHub account with Azure Cli and Terraform installed on your PC

 ## How To Use It